Castle Cove - Northbridge

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of ATO data released for financial year 2022, Castle Cove - Northbridge SA2 had a median income among taxpayers of $76,458 and an average level of $180,158.
-Nationally, these figures are exceptionally high compared to the Greater Sydney levels of $56,994 (median) and $80,856 (average).
-Based on Wage Price Index growth from financial year 2022 to September 2025, estimated incomes would be approximately $86,099 (median) and $202,876 (average).
-According to the 2021 Census, household, family, and personal incomes in Castle Cove - Northbridge rank highly nationally, between the 96th and 99th percentiles.
-Income analysis shows that 49.9% of residents (6,765 people) fall into the $4000+ bracket, differing from regional patterns where the $1,500 - 2,999 bracket dominates with 30.9%.
+AreaSearch reports median taxpayer income in Castle Cove - Northbridge SA2 was $77,695 in financial year 2023.
+Average income stood at $173,909.
+Nationally, these figures are exceptionally high, compared to Greater Sydney's $60,817 and $83,003 respectively.
+With an 8.86% increase since FY2023 based on Wage Price Index growth, estimated median income by September 2025 is approximately $84,579, while average income is projected at $189,317.
+According to the 2021 Census, incomes in Castle Cove - Northbridge rank highly nationally, between the 96th and 99th percentiles for household, family, and personal incomes.
+Income analysis shows that 49.9% of residents (6,783 people) fall into the $4,000+ bracket, unlike regional levels where the $1,500 - $2,999 bracket dominates at 30.9%.
 Economic strength is evident with 59.8% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 88.0% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+After housing costs, residents retain 88.0% of income, indicating strong purchasing power.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income